friends-of-presta/security-advisories/glossary.md

 ### Phase 2: Attack/Exploit (P2) - Initial Compromise

-During this phase, the attacker attempts to exploit the identified vulnerabilitie.
+During this phase, the attacker attempts to exploit the identified vulnerability.

 It consists of a call with harmless payload - the hacker knows that you have the module / plugin he is looking for, he wants to know if it suffers from the critical security vulnerability he is looking for.